opsmatters/newrelic-api/README.md

 * UsageServicesTest: Gets the usages for a product.
 * SyntheticsServicesTest: Creates several types of monitors, adds labels to them, and then deletes them.
 Also gets the list of locations.
 * InsightsServicesTest: Executes an NRQL query and then parses the result.
+* PluginServicesTest: Sends a set of plugin metric timeslices to New Relic.

 ## Examples